trinhshub/trinhshub.github.io/README.md

 Hello!
 My name is Trinh, and I'm a current transportation engineering master's student at the University of Texas at Austin.
 I created this Github page to share transportation knowledge and the projects I conducted during my masters program.
 I am interested in various issues in traffic engineering and asset management.
 Besides, you can also find pictures from my past extracurricular activities and work experiences.
 Have fun exploring!

-If you have any questions, please do not hesitate to send me an email.
+If you have any questions, please shoot to send me an email.
 My contact can be found at the end of this page.

 ## What is Traffic Engineering?
 **Traffic engineering** is a branch of civil engineering that uses engineering techniques to achieve the safe and efficient movement of people and goods on roadways.